ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 to  meet  the  expectations  of  depositors,  customers  and  investors  alike.
 The  Company  is  also  required  to  comply  with regulatory standards of capital requirements through the maintenance of a minimum capital adequacy ratio at all times, to shareholders.
 Our dividend policy aims to provide shareholders with sustainable dividend return over the long term by

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000021_9c2fc3e06c2faabfebfcbc0929873e6bcb11e558dd49d9cf58ce699f713248d5.png)
-**Description**: The image is a bar graph displaying the increasing amount of loans in S$ million from 2017 to 2021.
-The bars are gradient-colored, starting with lighter orange-pink and shifting to a darker red-orange as the years progress.
-The specific loan amounts for each year are displayed above the corresponding bar: 760.4 (2017), 688.8 (2018), 742.8 (2019), 844.6 (2020), and 901.6 (2021).
-The "LOANS" title is in orange, while "S$ million" is in a lighter shade.
+**Description**: The image is a bar graph showing an upward trend in loans, measured in S$ million, from 2017 to 2021; specifically, the loan amounts are as follows: 760.4 million in 2017, 688.8 million in 2018, 742.8 million in 2019, 844.6 million in 2020, and 901.6 million in 2021.
+The bars are shaded in gradients from lighter to darker colors and are labeled with the respective years, with the 2021 label highlighted in orange to match the "LOANS" title.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000022_e408373f766fba781cd10e2fe93ea625081c57af736b977a33f9fd9f6c5ad655.png)
-**Description**: The image is a bar graph displaying deposits in S$ million from 2017 to 2021, showing a generally increasing trend with the values being 808.3, 726.5, 845.5, 907.5, and 908.0 respectively; the year 2021 is highlighted in orange.
+**Description**: The image is a bar graph showing the trend of deposits in S$ million from 2017 to 2021.
+The deposits increase gradually from 808.3 in 2017 to 726.5 in 2018, then 845.5 in 2019, then 907.5 in 2020, and reaching 908.0 in 2021.
+The bars are colored with an ombre effect, starting from a light orange at the top and transitioning to a darker purple at the bottom and only the year 2021 has text with orange color.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000023_cf21a196323d26d23d8d04776a1f35d813fcf55c5d863498503ef5cc4c1b600e.png)
-**Description**: The image is a bar graph showing the profit before tax in S$ million from 2017 to 2021, with the x-axis representing the years and the y-axis representing the profit.
-The profit was S$5.9 million in 2017, rose to S$9.0 million in both 2018 and 2019, dropped to S$5.6 million in 2020, and then significantly increased to S$11.5 million in 2021, represented by a color gradient on the bars, with the year 2021 presented in an orange color.
+**Description**: The image is a vertical bar chart showing the "Profit Before Tax" in S$ million from 2017 to 2021, with the bars displaying an upward trend from 5.9 in 2017 to 9.0 in 2018 and 2019, then decreasing to 5.6 in 2020, before significantly increasing to 11.5 in 2021; the 2021 bar and label are colored in orange to emphasize the increase, while the other bars are shaded from violet to light orange.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000024_5af77cfa20373ea8e752cc20270cd09c94b8ff583dc91a8c1fbd4516c7456acd.png)
-**Description**: The image is a bar graph that illustrates the "NET DIVIDEND PER SHARE" in cents from 2017 to 2021; in 2017, the net dividend per share was 3.0 cents, in 2018 it was 4.0 cents, in 2019 it was 3.5 cents, in 2020 it was 1.5 cents, and in 2021 it returned to 4.0 cents.
+**Description**: The image is a bar graph showing the net dividend per share in cents from 2017 to 2021.
+The dividends were 3.0 cents in 2017, rose to 4.0 cents in 2018, then decreased to 3.5 cents in 2019 and 1.5 cents in 2020, before rising back up to 4.0 cents in 2021; the 2021 label is rendered in a bright orange.
+The bars are gradient-filled, ranging from light purple/peach to darker orange/red.